Achuan-2/siyuan-themes-tsundoku/README.md

 * 💄 Optimized blockquote style
 * 📝 Starting from this version, the English README and CHANGELOG.md will be updated.
 * 🔥Cancel th adjustment of table width.

-v1.9.0 / 2023.01.07
-- 💄 ui(custom colors): Adjusted color matching
-- 💄 ui(title): Changed the style, modified the background color, added some shadows, and included a title prompt for savor

 Please see [CHANGELOG](./CHANGELOG.md) for the full update log.